Mindfulness and Meditation

 What can Mindfulness do for you?

 The most important thing mindfulness can do for you is to wake you up!
 This means, being more and more aware.
 Aware of what is causing stress, unbalances and eventually diseases.
 Stress is one of the greatest killers and it is sneaky.
-You are getting more busy over time, more and more stressed without realizing that something is wrong and suddenly one day… Bam!
+You are getting busier over time, more and more stressed without realizing that something is wrong and suddenly one day… Bam!
 The body says NO!
 And you get paralyzed.
 You can’t do a thing and can’t understand your situation and you can’t get back to ‘normal’.
-Maybe you ruined some friendships or even a marriage on your way and you forgot to be present when your kids or your friends wanted to talk.
+Maybe you ruined some friendships or even your marriage on your way and you forgot to be present when your kids or your friends wanted to talk.

 If you are riding on your thoughts through your mind, from one thought to another, you are not in control.
 The thoughts are!
 It is just like traffic on a highway.
 You are driving 100 mph. like all the others.
 You are late.